 Two weeks went past and I started to communicate by writing on a whiteboard and by some miracle the infection levels had started to drop down!
 I had to have daily physiotherapy to learn to walk again – in my head I thought I was able to get up and just walk but as soon as I got out of that bed I could barely stand, it was the strangest and scariest thing!
 I was getting excited when I could walk a few laps of the 10m ward – I felt like a child again!
 Talking of feeling like a child, this entire time lets just say I wasn’t able to wash myself or clean myself, a nurse had to do it for me, I felt so degraded and helpless!

 Over the next few weeks I learnt to be independent again, I got excited when I was allowed to go to the bathroom on my own!
 I was moved to the lower wards and finally after a month in hospital I was told I could go home!
-(Ok so maybe in the last 2 days before I had got so frustrated I’d cried, slammed my fists on the bed and complained to anyone that would listen that I just wanted to go home – that probably made them want to get rid of me haha – I’d had enough by that point!)
+(Ok so maybe not exactly, in the last 2 days before I’d got so frustrated I’d cried, slammed my fists on the bed and complained to anyone that would listen that I just wanted to go home – that probably made them want to get rid of me haha – I’d had enough by that point!)